riccardoklinger/osmdata.xyz/README.md

   - new tags: internet_access, wifi
 - 08.2019
   - all geometries of each map feature are stored in one GeoPackage
+  - new processing chain - imposm3 is used since the extracts from 20190805 - see Version 2.

 ## Copyright and License
 OpenStreetMap© is open data, licensed under the Open Data Commons Open Database License (ODbL) by the OpenStreetMap Foundation (OSMF).